aria-systems-group/website/_people/chunwei.md

 header-link:
 ---

-Hi I'm a first-year PhD student.
+Hi I'm a PhD student.
 I hold a Bachelor of Science in Aeronautics and Astronautics from National Cheng Kung University in Taiwan, and a Master of Science in Aerospace Engineering from the University of Michigan, Ann Arbor.
 I am interested in pushing the boundaries of space exploration using autonomous systems.
 I am co-advised by Dr. Jay McMahon.

 <!--more-->